Where does a design originate? in the case of our Tala embroidery, the answer is a long one, steeped in design history from several continents.

 By Cacophony – Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=3797891

 Among the exhibits were gorgeous beaded bags that featured the balanced, complex Native American beadwork of Plateau and Columbia River tribes.

 Floral designs became popular in the work of Native Americans in the 1800s, after students in the reservation schools were exposed to European fabric designs, many of which were influenced by ancient Asian tapestries.
 Native American artists were inspired by these previous fabrics, but they added another meaningful layer; they incorporated cultural and religious symbols for their beliefs into the European floral designs, encoding these designs with a secret language of flowers.

 Hundreds of years later, our designers were inspired by this beading, which they translated into embroidery.
 Tracing the inspiration from Asian tapestry to European Chinoiserie fabric to Native American beadwork to modern embroidery shows the importance of textile arts through the centuries.
 Our Tala embroidery celebrates all these different sources of beauty.
-See them all at pendleton-usa.com – and don’t forget Mothers Day is coming!
+Visit us at pendleton-usa.com – and don’t forget Mothers Day is coming!